shaiju102/NY-Times---MVVM/README.md

 - Run the newly created configuration

 The application will be started on the device/emulator and a series of actions will be performed automatically.

+####ANDROID-TEST COVERAGE REPORT

+-find createDebugCoverageTest task;
+-double click;
+-wait for all tests to run
+-Note: you should have your test emulator launched or an Android device connected.

+-When Android Studio notifies you that everything is OK, you'll be able to find a test coverage report at “YOUR_PROJECT_PATH\app\build\reports\coverage\debug\index.html”:

 License
 --------